 We have numerous offices in various countries outside of the United States and conduct operations in several countries through minority equity investments and strategic relationships with local providers.
-Our operations outside of the United States generated approximately 19%, 17% and 18% of our total revenue for the combined pro forma twelve months ended December 31, 2019, the Predecessor twelve months ended December 31, 2018 and the Predecessor twelve months ended December 31, 2017, respectively.
+Our operations outside of the United States generated approximately 19% of our total GAAP revenue for each of the period from January 1, 2019 to December 31, 2019 (Successor), the period from January 1, 2019 to February 7, 2019 (Predecessor) and the twelve months ended December 31, 2018 (Predecessor).
 Approximately 7% and 20% of our assets as of December 31, 2019 and 2018, respectively, were located outside of the United States.